Men never do evil so completely and cheerfully

 All converts who belong to the Jewish race or those who have descended from it—that is, who were born as Jews, or are sons, grandsons, great-grandsons, or great-great-grandsons of Jews who were baptized…including those [converts] who descended newly and recently from that most evil and damned stock, are presumed, according to the testimonies of the Scriptures, to be infidels, and suspect of the faith.
 From which follows that the vice of infidelity is not presumed to be purged until the fourth generation.20

-The racialization of Jews and Muslims soon became legalized under the concept of limpieza de sangre (blood purity).21 Jews and Muslims were conceived to be separate races from Christians.
+The racialization of Jews and Muslims soon became legalized under the concept of limpieza de sangre (blood purity). ((The Strictures of the Purity of Blood was adopted in Spain in 1449 and prefigured various laws defining blackness under slavery and reconstruction operating in the U.S. until the late 1960s, and also the Law for Protection of German Blood and Honor adopted in 1935.21 Jews and Muslims were conceived to be separate races from Christians.
 Even if they converted to Christianity the church held the taint of their Jewishness or Muslimness took generations to become diluted and to disappear.
 In practice, a person with any Jewish or Muslim blood was considered to be tainted—a literal one-drop rule.
 Based on this belief, the policy of the Spanish crown eventually became the complete elimination of all Jews and Muslims from Spanish society, and even of Christians who had a drop of Jewish or Moorish blood in their veins.
 This is the beginning of modern forms of biological or (pseudo) scientific racism.
 By this period, conversion and intermarriage was out of the question and the church taught that Jews and Muslims were a perpetual threat to Christian blood.

 This theory of blood impurity and therefore racial inferiority was subsequently used extensively to justify the inferior treatment, murder and enslavement of Africans, Indigenous peoples in the western hemisphere and other peoples, even though, or despite the fact, that they converted to Christianity.22 In other words, there was no way for many groups of people to be treated as fully human by Christians, whether or not they converted.
 They were seen as better off dead because then, at least, their souls would be freed from their contaminated lives.
 All people were considered children of god but only white Christians were god’s chosen ones.
 Everyone else was literally believed to be a misled child and agent of the devil.23